Botad: Sports

 Cricket is popular in Botad, and during the 1970s and 1980s the town hosted cricket tournaments with teams from Jasdan, Lathi and Bhavanagar.
-There are sports facilities in Botad is samras academy for cricket and botad district.
 Popular children's games include moy-dandiya, marbles and kabaddi.

 Education

-Botad has a comprehensive education system that includes both public and private institutions.
 The public-school system is administered by the state government.
 Gujarati is the medium of instruction in both public and the majority of private schools.
 Some primary schools also provide English language instruction.

 Botad High School was the first high school created after India's independence.